-A player who has not yet entered the NBA Draft can instead enter the NBA G League — either through the NBA G League Draft or through the league’s waiver system — and maintain his NBA Draft eligibility.
-However, these players are not eligible to be called up to the NBA.
+A player who has not yet entered the NBA Draft can still sign a G League contract and enter the league through the NBA G League Draft.
+That player will maintain his NBA Draft eligibility but will be unable to be called up to the NBA that season.

 |NBA Draft Picks from the NBA G League|

 |Glen Rice Jr.||2013||No. 35||Rio Grande Valley Vipers||Philadelphia 76ers|

 The seven came from three different avenues: P.J.
 Hairston, Glen Rice Jr. and Mike Taylor were college prospects who had been dismissed from their schools; Thanasis Antetokounmpo, Chu Chu Maduabum and Alen Smailagic were international prospects who gained their first pro experience in the U.S. in the NBA G League; and Latavious Williams was a high school prospect who opted to turn pro rather than attend college.

 (Note: The NBA G League’s age minimum is 18 years old, not 19 as in the NBA.)

 The 2014 NBA Draft marked the first time multiple prospects from the NBA G League were selected.
 Hairston became the first NBA G League prospect ever selected in the first round when the Miami Heat chose him with the No. 26 pick; they traded him to the Charlotte Hornets on draft night.